dBayuelo/Discord-Bot/README.md

 # Discord-Bot
-Person bot project for the Discord messaging app.
-Built with Python 3.7 and using mariaDB
+Personal bot project for the Discord messaging app.
+Built with Python 3.7 and using mariaDB More features may be added in the future as I have the free time to do so.